Rules of conduct and personal attitude

 2. Before going on the pitlane and wanting to enter the track, make sure that car, driver and co-driver are ready : stickers and tow hook/s fixed, car interior ’emptied’, sufficient gasoline, tire pressure OK, suitable clothes and helmets, driver/passenger wristbands, seatbelts fastened, windows closed.

-3. As soon as I leave the pit lane and enter the track, I NEVER cross the white line separating the track from the pit lane exit ! (- see picture).
+3. As soon as I leave the pit lane and enter the track, I NEVER cross the white line separating the track from the pit lane exit (- see picture) !
 While I am driving between the two white lines, I accelerate frankly and drive carefully onto the track after the separation lines, making sure via the mirrors that nobody is approaching at high speed.
-In Dijon-Prenois, for example, the fastest GT cars pass beside the pit exit lines at 260-280 km/h.
+At Dijon-Prenois, for example, the best-performing GTs reach 250-300 km/h at the end of the straight, precisely where you enter the track…

 4. I give myself, the engine, the tires and the brakes enough time to ‘warm up’ and gradually increase the rhythm, lap by lap (otherwise there is an increased risk of spinning).